annefried/syntSemFeatures/README.txt

 The github code is a Maven eclipse project.
 For easy use, a Runnable jar file has been compiled and can be downloaded separately.
 You can run the code as follows:

-java -jar sitentSyntSemFeatureExtractionv1.0.jar -input resources/examples/input -countability resources/countability/webcelex_countabilityNouns.txt -wordnet my-resources/wordnet3.0 -csvOutput csv-output
+java -jar sitentSyntSemFeatureExtractionv1.1.jar -input resources/examples/input -countability resources/countability/webcelex_countabilityNouns.txt -wordnet my-resources/wordnet3.0 -csvOutput csv-output

 This will create the CSV output (described below) in the folder csv-output.
 Be a little patient while running this -- it needs to parse your data.

 The feature extraction requires preprocessing using the Stanford Parser (collapsed and propagated dependencies).
 Examples can be found in the package sitent.syntSemFeatures.examples.

 Take a look at FeatureExtractionPipeline.java.
-You can execute the feature extraction pipeline as follows: java -jar sitent.syntSemFeatures.FeatureExtractionPipeline <parameters>
+You can execute the feature extraction pipeline as follows: java -jar sitent.syntSemFeatures.FeatureExtractionPipeline.jar <parameters>

 The parameters are:
  -countability <arg>   Path to file with countability information